 Beans and Peas– These are both legumes that fix nitrogen in the soil, which will help your heavy feeding squash grow even better.

-Aromatic and Flowering Herbs– such as rosemary, oregano, borage draw in beneficial insects and attracts bees for good pollination- which is essential in having a great squash harvest.
+Flowering Herbs– such as rosemary, oregano, borage draw in beneficial insects and attracts bees for good pollination- which is essential in having a great squash harvest.

 Annual Flowers– such as Marigold, Nasturtiums, and Calendula are great to interplant or perimeter plant around your squash vines.
 These flowers will provide a variety of services for your squash.